Cortina d'Ampezzo: Geography and climate

 Cortina is situated more or less in the centre of the Ampezzo valley, at the top of the Valle del Boite in the Dolomites, which encircle the town.
 The Boite river flows directly through the town of Cortina itself.
 The mountains in the area are described as "craggy" and "soaring", "unmistakable; like a massive coral reef ripped from the sea, strung with conifers and laced with snow".

 The town is positioned between Cadore (to the south) and the Puster Valley (to the north), Val d'Ansiei (to the east) and Agordo (to the west).
 Originally it consisted of numerous frazioni, isolated villages and hamlets, but from the 1950s it grew rapidly as a result of tourism.
 Only the most remote villages have remained isolated from the main town.
 San Vito di Cadore is 9 km to the south of Cortina d'Ampezzo.

 Among the surrounding mountains are Tofane to the west, Pomagagnon to the north, Cristallo to the northeast, Faloria and Sorapiss to the east, and Becco di Mezzodì, Croda da Lago and Cinque Torri to the south.
-Monte Antelao (Nantelou in Ladin) is at 3264 m the highest mountain in the Ampezzo Dolomites and the second highest in the Dolomites.
+Monte Antelao (Nantelou in Ladin) is at 3,264 m the highest mountain in the Ampezzo Dolomites and the second highest in the Dolomites.
 When the weather is good, Monte Antelao is clearly visible from the rive in Trieste on the Adriatic Sea.
-The town centre is located at an elevation of 1224 m, the closest high peak is that of Tofana di Mezzo, which towers at 3244 m.
+The town centre is at an elevation of 1224 m.

+The closest high peak is Tofana di Mezzo, which towers at 3244 m.
 There are numerous fast flowing rivers, streams and small lakes in the territory, such as the Ghedina, Pianozes and d'Ajal, which fill particularly during the summer snow-melt season.
 Fauna include marmots, roe deer, chamois and hares and, on occasion, wolves, bears and lynx.
 Much of the area of Cortina is part of the "Natural Park of the Ampezzo Dolomites".